sum008/fkart_laptop_data_scraper_v2/README.md

-This scraper will scrape laptop information from flipkkart adn will do the cleaning and store the result into a csv file
+This scraper will scrape laptop information from flipkkart, will do the cleaning and store the result into a csv file with headers